acsoto/BUAA-Compiler/README.md

 }
 ```

-Finally, return when it's `RET`
+Finally, when it's `RET`, return.

-Restore `eip`, `varTable` from `RetInfo`, clear the new information pushed when function in the stack.
+Restore `eip` and `varTable` from `RetInfo`, and clear the new information pushed onto the stack during the function call.

 ```java
 case RET: {